Should I be concerned about the Oxford/AstraZeneca vaccine? - The Courier

 Very few details have been given about the individuals, including whether they had any underlying conditions that already raised the risk of blood clots.

-The UK’s Medicines and Healthcare products Regulatory Agency (MHRA) has said there is no evidence to suggest the vaccine causes blood clot problems, and people should still get their Covid-19 jab when asked to do so.

-Dr Phil Bryan, MHRA vaccines safety lead in the UK, said more than 11 million doses of the Covid-19 AstraZeneca vaccine have now been administered across the UK with no issues.
+The MHRA had already issued a statement last week saying more than 11 million doses of the AstraZeneca vaccine had been administered across the UK with no issues.

-“Reports of blood clots received so far are not greater than the number that would have occurred naturally in the vaccinated population,” he added.
+After the Republic of Ireland’s decision to suspend use, Dr Phil Bryan, MHRA vaccines safety lead said: “We are aware of the action in Ireland.

+“We are closely reviewing reports but given the large number of doses administered, and the frequency at which blood clots can occur naturally, the evidence available does not suggest the vaccine is the cause.”

+He said people “should still go and get their Covid-19 vaccine when asked to do so.”

+The EMA said in a statement on Thursday that the vaccine’s benefits continue to outweigh its risks and that jabs can continue to be administered while it carries out a review into any incidents of blood clots.

-The EMA has also backed the jab’s safety, saying there are just 30 reports of blood clots among close to five million people given the vaccine across Europe.
+It said that as of March 10 there were just 30 reports of blood clots among almost five million people given the vaccine across Europe.

 No. The overwhelming scientific opinion is that there is no certain link between blood clots and the vaccine, and the reported cases could easily be coincidental.